yyc12345/libcmo21/DEVNOTE.md

 The Gson versio I used is Gson 2.10.1.
 It would be okey for you to use any Antlr you like.

+### Passing Dependencies

+When executing Java code relying on these dependencies, you can use `-cp` option of Java runtime to pass the directory where you can find those dependency's JAR files.

 ## Python

 For most Python code written in this project, we use Astral UV to manage them.